 Undergraduate students are required to file an Intent to Graduate form and approved major/minor sheets with the Graduation Office two semesters before the anticipated graduation date in order that a graduation audit can be started.
 All graduating students will be required to take the Core Exit Exam before receiving their degree and some majors will be required to take an exam in their major field.
 Students are required to complete these exams.
-For specific requirements, check with the departmental office of your major.
+For specific requirements, check with the departmental office of of Graduate Studies by the deadline listed in the graduate catalog.

-Graduate Students, see Graduate Student Information section in this bulletin for filing forms.
+Graduate Students, see Graduate Student Information section in this bulletin for filling forms.
+Graduate students are required to submit intent to graduate forms to the School